imjoy-team/ImJoy/docs/development.md

 Example: `"cover":"https://imjoy.io/static/img/imjoy-card-plain.png"`.

 The cover image is recommended to have a aspect ratio of 16:9.
-It can be hosted inside the github repo, in that case, a `raw` url to the image should be used.
+It can be hosted inside the GitHub repo, in that case, a `raw` url to the image should be used.

 Multiple images can be used, by set `cover` to an array: `"cover": ["url_to_image1", "url_to_image2", "url_to_image3"]`.